citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Filter non exe games from game list ([#4922](https://github.com/citra-emu/citra/pull/4922)) by [Steveice10](https://github.com/Steveice10)

-When installing CIA files in Citra, a CIA file contains much more than just the game.
-Usually they contain other things like the game manual, and the download play version of the game, and much more.
+When installing CIA files in Citra, they contain much more than just the game.
+Usually, they also include things like the manual, the Download Play version of the game, and a lot of other data.

 [Steveice10](https://github.com/Steveice10) added a simple check to the game list to see if the files installed are game files or other things, and now Citra hides anything that isn't a game.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/game_list_before.png"
     title="Citra can't even load these files anyway, so why show them?" >}}

-## amiibo drag drop support ([#4948](https://github.com/citra-emu/citra/pull/4948)) by [vvanelslande](https://github.com/vvanelslande)
+## Amiibo drag and drop support ([#4948](https://github.com/citra-emu/citra/pull/4948)) by [vvanelslande](https://github.com/vvanelslande)

 Have a need to load the Amiibos as effortlessly as possible?
 Thanks to [vvanelslande](https://github.com/vvanelslande), you can simply drag and drop them on the Citra window and have them load!